 - 1. Obtain a copy of Columbia College's Summer Credit policy and accompanying forms.
-These are available the Center for Student Advising. - Read carefully the procedures to follow to apply for such credit.
-Please note that Permission to take classes outside of Columbia is normally given only when a student has fallen behind in credits, when the student is taking a language course, or when the summer course is a prerequisite for a course that must be taken in the Fall. - Fill out the necessary forms obtained from the Center of Student Advising.
+These are available in the Center for Student Advising. - Read carefully the procedures to follow to apply for such credit.
+Please note that permission to take classes outside of Columbia is normally given only when a student has fallen behind in credits, when the student is taking a language course, or when the summer course is a prerequisite for a course that must be taken in the fall. - 3.
+Fill out the necessary forms obtained from the Center of Student Advising.
 Students must outline their reasons for wishing to take summer courses and list the specific courses in which they wish to enroll.
 This form is submitted to the Committee on Academic Standing, which determines whether or not summer school courses are approved for credit. - 4.
-Follow the specific instructions students are given on how to proceed. - Students may not study abroad during the summer except in Columbiasponsored programs, or approved language, archaeology, and field-studies programs.
-Students may obtain a Summer Study Abroad Credit and Course Approval Form from the Assistant Dean of Academic Affairs and Study Abroad in 105 Carman. - 6.
+Students may not receive credits for study abroad during the summer except in Columbia-sponsored programs, or approved foreign-language, archaeology, and field-studies programs.
+Students seeking summer study abroad credits must receive permission from the Office of Global Programs, 606 Kent Hall. - 5.
 Students applying for summer school credit for courses that they wish to use in partial fulfillment of the science or Global Core requirements must submit a science or Global Core course approval petition for approval by the appropriate faculty committee.
 Approval to receive credit for summer school courses does not ensure approval of the course toward one of these requirements.